 While the room might look like it only seats two people, the stunning boho pillows serve two purposes: a pop of color for the space, but also some extra floor seating.
 Small living rooms can be very cozy and casual, and people can easily sit or lounge on comfy pillows.
 Just removing a living room table has the ability to really open up a space.
 This is a prime example of how sometimes less is more!

 Small Space?
 Pick small Furniture

 Many homeowners with small square living rooms don’t use their limited square footage efficiently.
-However, you can do so my moving dressers or tables up against corners of your room.
+However, you can do so by moving dressers or tables up against the corners of your room.
 Or, like the home above, place accent chairs against each corner.
-Corners can easily become lost space, but they can also be great for seating or hanging decor or plants.
+Corners can easily become lost space, but they can also be great for seating or hanging decor, or plants.
 When you have a small room, you have to really think about every little space that you have!

 Lastly, this small bungalow living room does a great job of hiding storage spaces within its design.
 For example, the center table has drawers for storage, and the ottoman on the right can be used as seating or storage.
 The plants in this room are also sitting on top of small side tables that have a small storage drawer.

 This room might be small, but it really uses every area to increase its space and storage!